lukecav/awesome-blocks/README.md

 * [WooCommerce Blocks](https://wordpress.org/plugins/woo-gutenberg-products-block/) - WooCommerce blocks for the Gutenberg editor.
 * [WP Block Pack](https://wordpress.org/plugins/wp-block-pack/) - Create amazing content with the new WordPress block editor and the WP Munich blocks.
 * [WP Munich Blocks](https://wordpress.org/plugins/wp-munich-blocks/) - Create amazing content with the new WordPress block editor and the WP Munich blocks.
-* [WP Post Block](https://wordpress.org/plugins/wp-post-block/) - A pack of clean, useful and, customizable blocks for the new WordPress block editor.
 * [X3P0 Progress](https://wordpress.org/plugins/x3p0-progress/) - A block for outputting a progress bar.
 * [X3P0 Powered By](https://wordpress.org/plugins/x3p0-powered-by/) - A block that generates a random "Powered by" message.
 It is meant to replace the typical "Powered by Theme/WordPress" message in footers but can be used anywhere.